paritytech/substrate-api-sidecar/README.md

 A JSON format response is available at `http://127.0.0.1:9100/metrics.json`.

-That way you will have access to the default prometheus metrics and a generic custom metric called `sas_http_errors` (of type counter).
-This counter is increased by 1 every time an http error has occured in sidecar.

-Moreover, the following metrics will be emitted for each route:
+That way you will have access to the default prometheus node instance metrics and the following metrics will be emitted for each route:

+- `sas_request_errors`: type counter and tracks http errors occuring in sidecar
+- `sas_request_success`: type counter and tracks successfull http requests
+- `sas_total_requests`: type counter and tracks all http requests
-- `sas_https_request_duration_seconds`: type histogram and tracks the latency of the requests
+- `sas_request_duration_seconds`: type histogram and tracks the latency of the requests
-- `sas_http_response_size_bytes`: type histogram and tracks the response size of the requests
+- `sas_response_size_bytes`: type histogram and tracks the response size of the requests
-- `sas_http_response_size_latency_ratio`: type histogram and tracks the response bytes per second of the requests
+- `sas_response_size_latency_ratio`: type histogram and tracks the response bytes per second of the requests

+The blocks controller also includes the following route-specific metrics:

+- `sas_extrinsics_in_request`: type histogram and tracks the number of extrinsics returned in the request
+- `sas_extrinsics_per_second`: type histogram and tracks the returned extrinics per second
+- `sas_extrinsics_per_block`: type histogram and tracks the returned extrinsics per block
+- `sas_seconds_per_block`: type histogram and tracks the request time per block

 ## Debugging fee and staking payout calculations